Jeptha Vining Harris (Mississippi general): American Civil War service

 At the outbreak of the Civil War, at his own expense, Jeptha Vining Harris equipped a company of soldiers for the Confederate Army.
 In August 1861 or 1862, Harris joined the Mississippi militia and was elected captain of a company.
-On September 2, 1862, he was commissioned a brigadier general of state troops posted at Columbus, Mississippi.
+On September 2, 1862, he was commissioned a brigadier general of Mississippi State Troops posted at Columbus, Mississippi.
 On May 7, 1863, Harris's brigade was ordered to defend the riverfront at the besieged Confederate stronghold of Vicksburg, Mississippi.
 The unit was positioned on the far left of the Confederate line east of Fort Hill under the overall command of Brigadier General John C. Vaughn.
 Harris was praised for his performance at Vicksburg.
 Harris and his brigade were surrendered with the other Confederate forces at Vicksburg on July 4, 1863.

 After the Confederate surrender at Vicksburg, Harris and his men were paroled.
 Many of the demoralized men went home.
 Harris was exchanged on July 16, 1863, but his command had dissolved and both Harris and his brigade were formally mustered out on August 26, 1863.
 On August 26, 1864, Harris was appointed a colonel and given command of the militia force at Macon, Mississippi, where he completed his war service.